-So, today we’re taking a look at various types and models of Thetford RV toilets in hopes of helping to sort out the differences as a sort of guide for what’s readily available in the Thetford line.
+So, in this post, we look at various types and models of Thetford RV toilets to sort out the differences as a guide for what’s readily available in the Thetford line.
+Let’s dive right in!
+(Oops, sorry…maybe not the best choice of words for today’s topic, LOL!)

 - 1) Who is Thetford?